RadicallyOpen/RadicallyOpen/professionals.markdown

 Amy Gaglia, NHS Therapist and DBT specialist at East London Foundation Trust:

 > I have found it to be very user-friendly.
 The patients themselves have said that they have found it very impactful...
 For me, I have found that it’s been very helpful to me to provide the therapy but also for my own personal life.
-RODBT focuses in on social functioning and getting better relationships.
+RO DBT focuses in on social functioning and getting better relationships.
 Very few other therapeutic techniques teach patients actual skills — how to use their own body to help to them interact differently with and influence their environment.
 People pick the skills up fairly quickly.

 ------------------------------------

-Our [introduction to RODBT](/training/introduction.html) is the ideal way to find out more about the treatment.
+Our [introduction to RO DBT](/training/introduction.html) is the ideal way to find out more about the treatment.